25 January 2021

 - I know all the cool designers add cover pages to their Figma projects, so I went ahead and added one (while employing some questionable use of drop shadow on text)

 - I also searched on the Figma Community to see what ideas I had overlooked in building mine, but didn’t find any crosswords, other than a sharp looking Scrabble board, and I saw you have to apply to join—so I applied!
+UPDATE April 2021: it’s now part of the Figma Community.

 My end result is not as dynamic and easy-to-use as an actual crossword builder application would be, but it was fun to build and I’d love to get any tips on how I could have made it better or to see anything fun anyone can make with it!